 Chinchillas make great pets for older children and adults.
 They’re easy to look after, friendly and inquisitive.
 With plenty of care and attention they can become very tame.
 Chinchillas are timid by nature and are very sensitive to rough handling so they’re not suitable pets for very young children.
-As they’re nocturnal, chinchillas sleep throughout the day and become active in the evening.
-Keeping chinchillas as pets is a longterm commitment as they can live between 15-20 years.
+As they’re crepuscular, chinchillas sleep throughout the day and become active in the evening.
+Keeping chinchillas as pets is a long term commitment as they can live between 15-20 years.

-Whilst chinchillas can be kept on their own, keeping them in single sex pairs provides them with companionship and it means they can snuggle up with each other at nap times.
-If you’d like to keep more than one chinchilla, make sure you buy them at the same time as they’ll already be friends.
+Chinchillas are a very social species and should not be kept on their own.
+Keeping them in single sex pairs provides them with companionship and it means they can snuggle up with each other at nap times.
+Make sure you buy/rehome them at the same time as they’ll already be friends.
 It can be difficult to introduce chinchillas to one another later on.

 Chinchillas are very active and need lots of space to exercise so buy the biggest cage you can afford.
 Ideally, the cage should have several levels or shelves to allow your pets to bounce around their cage.
-As chinchillas are enthusiastic chewers, a wire mesh cage is essential to ensure that they can’t chew their way out.
-Provide a bedroom or a space where they can snuggle up – a nesting box full of hay or other cosy bedding material will help them feel secure.
+As chinchillas are enthusiastic chewers, a wire mesh cage is essential to ensure that they can’t chew their way out, but with a solid floor so their feet don’t become sore.
+Provide a bedroom or a space where they can snuggle up – a nesting box will help them feel secure.

 Position their cage away from direct sunlight, radiators or draughts.
 Chinchillas don’t like high temperatures and can suffer from heat stroke which can be very serious if not treated quickly.

 A chinchilla marble is great for keeping your pets cool in warm weather.
 Cool the marble in your fridge and then pop it in their cage for a long-lasting cool spot.